NathanielInman/dotfiles/README.md

     * [Reverse Proxy](#reverse-proxy)
     * [Setting Up Mongodb](#setting-up-mongodb)
     * [Global Git Ignore](#global-git-ignore)

-## Minimalistic and Documented
-I try to make sure that all of my configuration files are documented in the case that myself or others don't remember what certain things do.
-This is particularly helpful with vim commands that aren't used so often or just simple refreshing oneself.

 ## Setting Up AWS Users
 start by going root (aws requires you to login as `ubuntu`), then add your user, followed by adding the ssh key to authorized